History of anarchism: Post-war

-Following the end of the Spanish Revolution and World War II, the anarchist movement was a "ghost" of its former self, as proclaimed by anarchist historian George Woodcock.
+Following the end of the Spanish Civil War and World War II, the anarchist movement was a "ghost" of its former self, as proclaimed by anarchist historian George Woodcock.
 In his work Anarchism: A History of Libertarian Ideas and Movements published 1962, he wrote that after 1936 it was "a ghost that inspires neither fear among governments nor hope among peoples nor even interest among newspapermen".
 Capitalism continued to grow throughout the post-war period despite predictions from Marxist scholars that it would soon collapse under its own contradictions, yet anarchism gained a surprising surge in popular interest during the 1960s.
 Reasons for this were believed to be the gradual demystification of the Soviet Union and tensions at the climax of the Cold War.
 The New Left, which arose in the 1950s, was a libertarian socialist movement that was closer to anarchism.
 Prominent thinkers such as Herbert Marcuse and Wright Mills were critical of United States and Soviet Marxism.